antarestupin/AccessibleBundle/README.md

 ## Installation

+First you will need to [install Accessible](https://github.com/antares993/Accessible#install).

-First add the bundle in your Composer dependencies:
+Then, add the bundle in your Composer dependencies:

 ```php
 composer require antares/accessible-bundle dev-master
 ```

-Then register the bundle in your kernel:
+Finally, register the bundle in your kernel:

 ```php
 // app/AppKernel.php